UMInnovate/dicom-uploader/README.md

 export set FLASK_APP=main.py
 ```

-This points the logic of the flask app to run from `main.py` instead of the default `app.py` (one of my future TODOs is to get rid of this extra step).
+This points the logic of the flask app to run from `main.py` instead of the default `app.py`.
+By including both export and set, you get around the UNIX/Windows differences (one of my future TODOs is to get rid of this extra step).

 To run the app locally in a dev environment all you need to do now is type this command: